traviszuleger/mysql-contexts/README.md

 As mysql-contexts implies, the core of this library allows you to create a MySQL Table Context for usage of interacting with that Table in MySQL.
 This library is most powerful when you use it with TypeScript or JSDOC typing.
 Although, the typing in mysql-contexts is done in JSDOC typing, this tutorial will be using TypeScript for readability sake.

-## Type defining your Table for chinook.dbo.Customer
+## Type defining your Table for chinook

 Since this acts as an interface, your types should perfectly resemble your Table as it appears in your database.
 The below example is how the Customer record interface should look that will act as the primary model object connected to the Customer table in our chinook database.